Bodhinaut/Gateway_Blend/algorithms/README.md

 Algorithms Challenge
 ------------------------------------------------------------------------

-CHALLENGE TITLE: Algorithms - algorithms_permutation
+**CHALLENGE TITLE: Algorithms - algorithms_permutation**

-PURPOSE OF PROJECT:Write a Python script which prints all the permutations of a string in alphabetical order.
+**PURPOSE OF PROJECT:** Write a Python script which prints all the permutations of a string in alphabetical order.
 We consider that digits < upper case letters < lower case letters.
 The sorting should be performed in ascending order.